InternationalColorConsortium/DemoIccMAX/ReadMeFiles/Readme.md

   For command line arguments running the application without any arguments will display help information about command line options.

-  * IccToXML is a cross platform command line tool that allows both legacy ICC and iccMAX profiles to be expressed using an XML representation.
-This allows for profiles to be converted to a textual representation that can be directly edited using a text editor and then converted back to ICC/iccMAX profile formats using IccFromXML.
+  * IccToXML is a cross platform command line tool that allows both ICC and iccMAX profiles to be expressed using an XML representation.
+This allows for profiles to be converted to a textual representation that can be directly edited using a text editor and then converted back to ICC and iccMAX profile formats using IccFromXML.

-    * This tool is dependent upon the IccLibXML project (above) as well as libXML and iconv.

-  * IccFromXML is a cross platform command line tool that allows both legacy ICC and iccMAX profiles to be created from the same XML representation provided by IccToXML.
+  * IccFromXML is a cross platform command line tool that allows both ICC and iccMAX profile formats to be created from the same XML representation provided by IccToXML.
 A schema for iccXML files is forthcoming but can be determined using the FromXML() and ToXML() member functions defined in IccLibXML.
-The IccFromXML tool provides a simple direct method to create and manipulate iccMAX based profiles.
+The IccFromXML tool provides a simple direct method to create and manipulate ICC and iccMAX profiles.

-    * This tool is dependent upon the IccLibXML project (above) as well as libXML2 and iconv.

-  * IccApplyNamedCmm is a cross platform command line tool that allows a sequence of legacy ICC and/or iccMAX profiles to be applied to colors defined in a text based input profile outputting the results to the console, and can be redirected to a output text file.
+  * IccApplyNamedCmm is a cross platform command line tool that allows a sequence of ICC profile formats and/or iccMAX profile formats to be applied to colors defined in a text based input profile outputting the results to the console, and can be redirected to a output text file.
 Example source text files can be found in Testing/ApplyDataFiles.
 The IccApplyNamedCmm application provides a basis for testing various features of iccMAX.

-  * IccApplyProfiles is a cross platform command line tool that allows a sequence of legacy and/or iccMAX profiles to a source TIFF image resulting in a destination TIFF image.
+  * IccApplyProfiles is a cross platform command line tool that allows a sequence of ICC profiles mat and/or iccMAX profiles to a source TIFF image resulting in a destination TIFF image.
 The final destination profile can optionally be embedded in the resulting TIFF image.

-    * This tool has a dependency on the [LibTIFF](http://www.libtiff.org/) project.

-  * IccDumpProfile is a cross platform command line tool that allows information from a legacy ICC and or iccMAX profile to be output to the console.
+  * IccDumpProfile is a cross platform command line tool that allows information from a ICC profile and/or a iccMAX profile to be output to the console.
 Data with non-printable values are replaced with '?'.
 Output from this tool is not guaranteed to be ASCII or UTF-8, but line-endings are consistent for a given platform.